 Please let me know where the instructions aren’t clear enough, it’ll help others who might not ask.
 Leave comments / questions here, I check every day when I’m in town.

-My solo braider method for the 14-loop braid—helpful info, not a complete tutorial.
-Below are general guidelines for how to translate the 7-loop Spanish braid above into its doubled version—the 14-loop letterbraid—done with my solo-braider method.
-Plus detailed instructions for the trickiest parts: the inner two loop transfers of each hand.
+My [recently edited and improved] solo braider method for the 14-loop braid.
+Below are guidelines for how to translate the 7-loop Spanish braid above into its doubled version—the 14-loop letterbraid—as a solo-braider method.
+The trickiest parts are the inner two loop transfers of each hand.
 These are the ones that involve the three loops held on the d-finger.
+This method is doable if you have worked up to it.
+It would make no sense to try to learn it if you haven’t already done the following steps:

 First learn how to use thumbs, and multiple loops on the little finger, as well as my method for making double braids as a solo braider.
 The 13-loop square braid would also be good to learn first, since it’s an easier braid that also requires holding 3 loops on the d-fingers.

-(Also, memorize the 7-loop Spanish braid above — you’ll need to be able to picture those moves in order to ‘translate’ them into the same moves done on the 7 loops of one hand.)
+Also, memorize the 7-loop Spanish braid above — you’ll need to be able to picture those moves in order to translate them into the same loop movements done while holding all 7 loops on a single hand.

 Each hand holds all 7 loops of one of the two hypothetical cooperating braiders of this doubled braid.
 I hold 3 loops on each d-finger—1 at each joint—and 1 loop each on all the other fingers, including the thumbs.
 There are 4 loop transfers on each hand in one braiding cycle.
 All loop transfers on one hand are performed by the a- or b-finger of the opposite hand, as taught in my double braid tutorials.
-After all 8 loop transfers (both hands) are done, the outermost d-loop of each hand is exchanged (see my double braid tutorials).
+After all 8 loop transfers (both hands) are done, the tip-most of the three d-loops are exchanged between the left and right hands (see my double braid tutorials).

-I find it simplest to do any loop-shifting during the loop-transfers, before the transferring loop is placed onto its new finger.
+I find it simplest to do any loop-shifting before the transferring loop is placed onto its new finger.
 The transferring loop is temporarily held by the operator finger (a-finger of the other hand) until the loop shifting is done.

 The second transferred loop moves in the opposite direction of the first transfer.
-This is exactly equivalent to the second loop transfer of the 7 loop Spanish braid, but of course the loop in question is now being held on the left hand – on the ring finger.
-It must be pulled through two loops.
-It will end up on the index finger (after the loops are shifted).
+This is exactly equivalent to the second loop transfer of the 7 loop Spanish braid.
+If you review the second transfer in the Spanish braid, you’ll see that this time the taken loop must be pulled through two loops, the second of which is the loop that was just transferred in the first move.
+So the next loop to be transferred has to be the the loop on the left ring finger.
+It will end up on the index finger (after the two loops it went through are shifted down to make room).

-The third loop transfer on each hand is the one in which the outermost d-loop goes through the middle d-loop.
+The third loop transfer on each hand is the one in which the tip-most of the left 3 d-loops goes through the middle d-loop.
 (This is the same move as the 3rd loop transfer in the 7-loop spanish braid—there it is done to the index loop of the other hand—a mirror image of the first loop transfer.)
 I do this by using an “outside-around” move.
 The middle of the three d-loops is lifted and brought over/around the outermost d-loop.
 The net result is that the outermost d-loop moves through the middle d-loop. (so the ‘transferring loop’ here is not the loop you actually move!
-That transferring loop traveled “upward”—toward the thumb.
+The real transferring loop traveled “upward”—toward the thumb—one position.
 The next transferred loop will travel in the opposite direction—away from the thumb.)

 After that third loop transfer, I don’t set the “outside-around” loop down right away.
-Instead, the operator finger temporarily holds it all the way through the fourth transfer, with the B-finger acting as the operator for the fourth loop transfer, which the B-finger then holds temporarily.
-The same B-finger then also does a “regular” temporary-hold of the outermost D-loop, so the inner D-loop can shift up one position.
+Instead, the operator finger (Ra) temporarily holds it all the way through the fourth transfer, with the B-finger acting as the operator for the fourth loop transfer, which the B-finger then holds temporarily.
+The same B-finger then also does a “regular” temporary-hold of the outermost of the two D-loops, so the inner D-loop can shift up one position.
 Finally, all three temporarily-held loops are set onto the now-empty D-finger in one move.
-(In that fourth transfer, a loop moves from the ring finger through two loops, to end up as the lowest d-finger loop – at the base of the finger.)
+(During that fourth transfer, a loop is transferred from the ring finger through the two remaining loops on the D-finger, is temporarily held during the loop-shifting, and ends up as the new middle d-finger loop after all three temporarily-held loops are replaced.)

 For even tension in this braid, it’s important to tighten at least twice: after the 4th transfer of each hand, as well as or even instead of after the final loop exchange.